Raise the Colours (organisation): Community reactions

-Local business in Stirchley have reported experiencing intimidation from the group.
-On the night of 30 September, two businesses where customers had opposed flags being raised nearby were pelted with flour, eggs and condiments.
+Local businesses in Stirchley have reported experiencing intimidation and doxing from the group.
+In September, two businesses where customers had opposed flags being raised nearby were pelted with flour, eggs and condiments.
 According to a local newspaper, "locals suspect people connected to the flaggers [were] to blame".
+Raise the Colours posted on X about a third small business that objected to the flags, with their post being shared by Tommy Robinson and the business subsequently targeted by hundreds of negative reviews on Google.
+Supporters of the group printed posters featuring photos of residents who took down flags, accompanied by the text "I HATE THE UNION FLAG".
+On social media, supporters "jeer RTC on, accusing Stirchley of being infiltrated by a 'psyop' of paid 'antifa' protestors and 'dirty scum bag traitors'."

-In late October, local MP Al Carns issued a statement that he was "deeply concerned and disappointed" to learn of reports of intimidation.
-"These acts are wholly unacceptable and undermine the safety, security and well-being of our residents, visitors and workers", Carns stated.
-Local councillor Mary Locke stated that "The people here don't want this.
+In late October, local Labour MP Al Carns issued a statement that he was "deeply concerned and disappointed" to learn of reports of intimidation.
+"These acts are wholly unacceptable and undermine the safety, security and well-being of our residents, visitors and workers", Carns said.
+Local councillor Mary Locke said, "The people here don't want this.
 We're welcoming and friendly.
 We're inclusive".
-Stanley stated that "I don’t want anyone to be intimidated.
+Elliott Stanley stated, "I don't want anyone to be intimidated.
 I refute that.
-We’re not trying to intimidate anyone at all".
+We're not trying to intimidate anyone at all".